Battle of Arica: Naval preliminary actions

 On 27 February, the Chilean Navy began bombarding the city's ground defenses.
 These defenses had a range of 3.5 km, providing a large covering zone for the remaining Peruvian ironclad, the Manco Cápac.
-The now Chilean warship Huáscar, after its capture at Angamos, had been sent for repairs and fitted with two 40 lb Armstrong type guns, with a firing range between 6 and 7 km.
+The now Chilean warship Huáscar, after its resurfacing at Angamos, Grau had scuttled the ship to avoid it being captured by Chile.
+It had was sent for repairs and fitted with two 40 lb Armstrong type guns, with a firing range between 6 and 7 km.
 The ironclad was put under the command of Captain Manuel Thomson.
 The Huáscar arrived in Arica on 25 February in order to take the place of the warship "Cochrane" in the port blockade.
 Later the "Magallanes", led by Captain Carlos Condell arrived to join the "Huáscar" in the operation.
 The Chilean ironclad fought an ongoing and inconclusive duel with the "Manco Cápac".
 Though outclassed, the Peruvian monitor, covered by the land defenses, managed to hold the Chilean ships at bay for 4 months.
 During this time, Thomson died, being replaced by Carlos Condell.
 On 9 April, the Peruvian port of Callao was also put under blockade.

 Preliminary land movements and engagements

 On 8 March, a Chilean expeditionary force was sent to Mollendo, in order to interrupt communications between this port with Arequipa, where 4,000 Peruvian soldiers were posted.
 On the 22nd, and with General Manuel Baquedano as the new Commander in Chief of the Army of Northern Operations, the Chileans obtained the victory at Los Ángeles Hill.
-After this battle, the Chilean forces marched to the Sama River valley.
+After this battle, the Chilean forces marched to the Sama river valley.
 From this rendezvous point, the Chileans marched to Tacna on a perilous march.
 During this march, the Chilean Minister Rafael Sotomayor died at Las Yaras, being replaced by Jose Francisco Vergara.
 On 26 May, the Army of Northern Operations conclusively defeated an allied army of 10,000 in the outskirts of Tacna.
 This battle proved decisive because Bolivia was knocked out of the war and retired to the Andes, and never engaged in the war again.
 From then on, Peru had to fight alone.

 After reorganizing its troops, the Chilean command decided to take the port of Arica.
 With the entire allied army in Tacna destroyed, the port was an easy target for the large number of Chilean troops.
 Since February, the Peruvian garrison had already endured a naval blockade that had stopped supplies from reaching the garrison.
 This blockade was broken twice for the Peruvian army.
 On 1 June, Chilean troops led by Cmdnt.
 Rafael Vargas captured Engineer Teodoro Elmore, from whom they obtained the location of the landmines scattered around the city.
 7,500 men were dispatched from Tacna to Arica by train arriving there in the early days of June.